danilowoz/react-content-loader/README.md

 #### **`gradientRatio?: number`** - _Web only_

 Defaults to `1.2`.
-Width of the animated gradient as a fraction of the viewbox width.
+Width of the animated gradient as a fraction of the view box width.

 #### **`rtl?: boolean`**